our team

 she/her

-favorite lab item? power pipette
+favorite lab item? coming soon

-number of plants in your house?
-40
+number of plants in your house? coming soon

 lab alumni